Élisabeth Charlotte d'Orléans

-Élisabeth Charlotte d'Orléans (13 September 1676 – 23 December 1744) was a petite-fille de France and duchess of Lorraine and Bar by her marriage to Leopold, Duke of Lorraine and Bar.
-She was regent of the duchy during the minority (1729–1730) and absence (1730–1737) of her son and suo jure princess of Commercy 1737–1744.
-Among her children was Francis I, Holy Roman Emperor, the co-founder of theHouse of Habsburg-Lorraine.
+Élisabeth Charlotte d'Orléans (13 September 1676 – 23 December 1744) was a petite-fille de France and duchess of Lorraine and Bar by her marriage to Duke Leopold.
+She was regent of the duchy during the minority (1729–1730) and absence (1730–1737) of her son and suo jure princess of Commercy from 1737–1744.
+Among her children was Francis I, Holy Roman Emperor, the co-founder of the House of Habsburg-Lorraine.

 Early life

 Élisabeth Charlotte was born on 13 September 1676 at the Château de Saint-Cloud, located outside of Paris, France.
 She was the third child and first daughter of Philippe I, Duke of Orléans, Monsieur, and his second wife, Elizabeth Charlotte, Madame Palatine, the daughter of Charles I Louis, Elector Palatine.
-Her father was the only sibling of King Louis XIV of France.
+Her father was the only sibling of King Louis XIV.
 As a petite-fille de France, she was entitled to the style of Her Royal Highness, as well as the right to an armchair in the presence of the king.
 At birth, she was given the style of mademoiselle de Chartres, taken from the name of one of her father's appanages.
 After the marriage of her two older half-sisters, Marie Louise and Anne Marie (born of the first marriage of their father to Henrietta of England), she was known as Madame Royale, according to her status as the highest-ranking unmarried princess in France.

 As a child, Élisabeth Charlotte was described by her mother as 'so terribly wild' and 'rough as a boy'.
 To her father's displeasure, she shared the frank opinions of her mother.

 Marriage

-Her mother wanted her to marry as prestigiosuly as her sisters had.
+Her mother wanted her to marry as prestigiously as her sisters had.
 When her cousin's wife, Maria Anna, the dauphine, suggested she should marry her younger brother Joseph Clemens of Bavaria, Élisabeth Charlotte reportedly said, 'I am not made, madam, for a younger son'. Élisabeth's mother initially wanted her to marry King William III of England but him being a Protestant prevented the marriage.

 Joseph I, Holy Roman Emperor was also considered.
 He was highly regarded, and the union would have been a way of reconciling the Bourbons and their traditional rivals, the Habsburgs.
-Her widowed cousin, Louis, Grand Dauphin was considered, as well as his son, Louis, Duke of Burgindy, and another cousin, the legitimised Louis Auguste, Duke of Maine, eldest son of Louis XIV and Madame de Montespan. Élisabeth Charlotte's mother opposed any match between her children and the legitimised offspring of the king.
+Her widowed cousin, Louis, Grand Dauphin was considered, as well as his son, Louis, Duke of Burgundy, and another cousin, the legitimised Louis Auguste, Duke of Maine, eldest son of Louis XIV and Madame de Montespan. Élisabeth Charlotte's mother opposed any match between her children and the legitimised offspring of the king.